Abduction of Shin Sang-ok and Choi Eun-hee: Kim Jong Il and film

-Choi's capture
+Capture

-Actress Choi Eun-hee was abducted in Hong Kong after being propositioned to direct a film, with the possibility of running a performing academy in a Hong Kong school.
+On January 11, 1978, actress Choi Eun-hee traveled to Hong Kong having been offered to direct a film, with the possibility of running a performing academy in a Hong Kong school.
+According to an April 1984 report by South Korea's Agency for National Security Planning (ANSP), Choi was abducted by North Korean agents in Hong Kong on January 14, 1978.
 She was taken from Repulse Bay and arrived in Nampo Harbor, North Korea, on January 22, 1978.
 She was housed in a luxury villa called Building Number 1.
-Choi toured the city and was shown both Pyongyang and Kim Il-sung's birthplace, among other landmarks and museums.
-She was later given a private tutor, who instructed her on the life and achievements of Kim Il-sung.
-Kim Jong-il took her to movies, operas, musicals, and parties.
+Choi toured the city and was shown both Pyongyang and Kim Il Sung's birthplace, among other landmarks and museums.
+She was later given a private tutor, who instructed her on the life and achievements of Kim Il Sung.
+Kim Jong Il took her to movies, operas, musicals, and parties.
 He asked her opinion on various films and respected her perspective.
 She was not informed that she had been kidnapped as bait for Shin until five years after her capture.

-Shin's capture

 After Choi disappeared, Shin Sang-ok began searching for her.
 They had been divorced and Shin had another family at that time.
 Shin had also been struggling with the South Korean government because his film license for Shin Studios had been revoked.
-He had been traveling the world hoping for one of his films to be greenlit so that he could acquire a resident visa.
-Six months after Choi's capture, Shin was kidnapped by North Korean operatives while staying in Hong Kong.
+He had been traveling the world hoping for one of his films to be greenlit.
+Six months after Choi's capture, Shin was kidnapped by North Korean operatives while he was staying in Hong Kong.
+ANSP stated that Shin's abduction began on July 19.
 Though he was also given lavish accommodations, he initially was not told about the capture of Choi.
 After two failed escape attempts, he was sent to prison for disobedience.
 On February 23, 1983, Shin received a letter saying he was to be released from jail.
-On March 7, 1983, Shin and Choi were reunited at a party hosted by Kim Jong-il.
+On March 7, 1983, Shin and Choi were reunited at a party hosted by Kim Jong Il.